Governance

 Kathy is an appointee of the University of Sydney.

-Graeme is a NSW Government appointee and member of the Board Audit & Risk Committee.
+Amanda is an appointee of the NSW Government and Member of the Board Audit & Risk Committee.

 Professor Philip O'Connell